-As a result of the successful financing round of CHF 10 million in April 2020, the InnoMedica team was able to reach important milestones in the main projects Talidox and Talineuren in the last months and make progress in the project TaliCoVax-19 with the financial resources available:
+As a result of the successful financing round of CHF 10 million in April 2020, the InnoMedica team was able to reach important milestones in the main projects in oncology and neurology in the last months and make progress in the vaccine project with the financial resources available:

-Successful completion of patient recruitment in the Phase I study with Talidox
+Successful completion of patient recruitment in the Phase I study in oncology

-According to the protocol, a total of 21 patients have been treated with Talidox in the Phase I clinical trial to date.
-After the maximum dose was set at 45 mg/m2, recruitment progressed rapidly in the first half of 2020, hardly affected by the COVID-19 pandemic, and more patients with breast and ovarian cancer were enrolled in the study.
-The positive impression of Talidox therapy gained from the SAKK interim report was strengthened by further treatments at therapy-relevant doses.
-It appears that Talidox allows a higher dosage than Doxil, but is gentler on the patient.
-Much attention from the medical profession was attracted by the current results regarding efficacy that include cases of significant tumor shrinkage through treatment with Talidox.
+According to the protocol, a total of 21 patients have been treated with InnoMedica's chemotherapy in the Phase I clinical trial to date.
+After the maximum dose was set, recruitment progressed rapidly in the first half of 2020, hardly affected by the COVID-19 pandemic, and more patients with breast and ovarian cancer were enrolled in the study.

-To further document the efficacy, an extension of the Phase I study was applied for in collaboration with the Swiss Group for Clinical Cancer Research (SAKK) and implemented with immediate effect.
-This will allow the recruitment of 9 additional patients who will benefit from participation in the study, providing more information on the indication, treatment regimen and success of the treatment.
+To gather further data, an extension of the Phase I study was applied for in collaboration with the Swiss Group for Clinical Cancer Research (SAKK) and implemented with immediate effect.
+This will allow the recruitment of 9 additional patients who will participate in the study, providing more information on the indication, treatment regimen and success of the treatment.

-Pathway to approval and future planned studies with Talidox
+Pathway to approval and future planned studies in oncology

-With a view to the imminent completion of the successful Phase I study, work on the submission of the Electronic Common Technical Document (eCTD) and the application for marketing authorization for Talidox is already in progress.
+With a view to the imminent completion of the successful Phase I study, work on the submission of the Electronic Common Technical Document (eCTD) and the application for marketing authorization for the chemotherapy is already in progress.
 The Regulatory team is identifying work still to be performed, such as validations or technical adaptations, and is compiling the necessary data and information on preclinical, clinical, manufacturing and marketing aspects in the eCTD dossier.
-According to Swissmedic, Talidox is considered a known active substance with innovation and, according to the EMA guidelines, a hybrid marketing authorization is to be pursued (known active substance, improvements in the transport system).
+According to Swissmedic, InnoMedica's cancer drug is considered a known active substance with innovation and, according to the EMA guidelines, a hybrid marketing authorization is to be pursued (known active substance, improvements in the transport system).
 Both approaches tend to lead to a faster approval process compared to a completely new drug.
-Complementary to the eCTD application, further clinical studies in collaboration with SAKK are already in development in order to provide better evidence of its pharmacokinetics (distribution in the blood) in a first study and its efficacy compared to the standard of care (Caelyx or Paclitaxel) in a second step.
+Complementary to the eCTD application, further clinical studies in collaboration with SAKK are already in development in order to investigate the pharmacokinetics (distribution in the blood) in a first study and the efficacy compared to the standard of care in a second step.

-With additional preclinical study results, the high potential of Talineuren, which can cross the blood-brain barrier and pursues a regenerative approach to neuro degenerative diseases, is further demonstrated.
-Both results of Talineuren in the preclinical Parkinson’s model and clinical data on the effect of GM1 in Parkinson’s patients impressively show what the use of Talineuren could imply for these patients.
-After consultation with the Principal Investigator, Michael Schüpbach, MD, it is planned to submit the application for the first clinical trial with Talineuren to Swissmedic before the end of the year.
-In the meantime, three Talineuren batches have been produced under GMP conditions in the Marly Manufacturing Unit and the documents for the study application can now be created.
+After obtaining preclinical trial results in a Parkinson's disease model, InnoMedica aims to investigate its neurology product also in clinical trials in Parkinson's disease.
+After consultation with the Principal Investigator, Michael Schüpbach, MD, it is planned to submit the application for the first clinical trial in neurology to Swissmedic before the end of the year.
+In the meantime, three batches of the product have been produced under GMP conditions in the nanofactory in Marly and the documents for the study application can now be created.

 Expansion of the infrastructure in Marly

-In view of the upcoming possible market approval of Talidox as well as the planned clinical trial with Talineuren, it is valuable that InnoMedica has started early with the expansion of the infrastructure.
+In view of the upcoming possible market approval in oncology as well as the planned clinical trial in neurology, it is valuable that InnoMedica has started early with the expansion of the infrastructure.
 Despite difficult circumstances due to the COVID-19 pandemic, Cleanroom II was completed in summer 2020.
 Last deliveries of components and qualification of equipment are still outstanding; thereafter the final inspection can take place.
 With the acceptance of Cleanroom II by Swissmedic, one of the most important prerequisites for the scale-up of the batch size, which affects all products simultaneously, has been met.

 Growth of the team at InnoMedica